DS-100/fa25/syllabus.md

 {: .important }

 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes.
 Otherwise, email [data100.support@berkeley.edu](mailto:data100.support@berkeley.edu).
 DSP students who receive approved extension accommodations will have an automatic 2-day extension on labs, homeworks, and projects.
 Please note that any extension, plus the slip days combined, cannot exceed **7 days**.
 Beyond 7 days, you are required to meet with a TA.
-DSP students can use the **[Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSe23BU7DocByEPYt6YV00rOTn7K1AVj7Fqpw2eOgWG0Q5GtDw/viewform?usp=sharing){:target="_blank"}** to request extension accommodations beyond the provided 2-days.
+DSP students can use the **[Additional Accommodations Form](https://docs.google.com/forms/d/e/1FAIpQLSeLQXhbxlbenjEkhbonBrd6XFiKoPXgq2B7VBvKwYbW9a49dA/viewform?usp=header){:target="_blank"}** to request extension accommodations beyond the provided 2-days.

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension. **Even if your work is incomplete, please submit before the deadline so you can receive work for the work you did complete.**

 ### Regrade Requests

 Students will be allowed to submit regrade requests for the autograded and written portions of assignments in cases in which the rubric was incorrectly applied or the autograder scored their submission incorrectly.
-Regrades for the written portions of assignments will be handled through Gradescope, and autograder regrades via a Google Form.
+Regrades for the written portions of assignments will be handled through Pensieve, and autograder regrades via a Google Form.
 The deadline for regrade requests (autograded and written) is one week after the grades are released for the corresponding assignment.

-**Always check that the autograder executes correctly!** Gradescope will show you the output of the public tests, and you should see the same results as you did on DataHub.
+**Always check that the autograder executes correctly!** Pensieve will show you the output of the public tests, and you should see the same results as you did on DataHub.
 If you see a discrepancy, ensure that you have exported the assignment correctly and, if there is still an issue, post on Ed _as soon as possible_.

 Regrade requests will **not** be considered in cases in which: